-Now in its 14th year, the Fluidzone Shark Island Challenge is a one day invitational event held at Shark Island, an exposed rocky outcrop located one hundred metres off the coast of Cronulla, New South Wales.
+Now in its 14th year, the Fluidzone Shark Island Challenge is a one-day invitational event held at Shark Island, an exposed rocky outcrop located one hundred meters off the coast of Cronulla, New South Wales.

 "For me, the Shark Island event is the epitome of competitive bodyboarding," said Player.